SUNY Impact Foundation Charitable Tax Program

 How does it work?

-- A donor must request an online application from SUNY Geneseo and have an authorization from the SUNY Impact Foundation to participate.
+- Donor must have an authorization from the SUNY Impact Foundation to participate.

-- Donations qualifying under the NYS Charitable Tax Credit program will be limited to a minimum of $10,000 and to a maximum of $100,000 per donor/tax filing.
+- Donations qualifying under the NYS Charitable Tax Credit program will be limited to a minimum of $10,000 and to a maximum of $100,000 per donor/ tax identification number and tax filing.

-- Donations through a family foundation or corporations are not eligible for this tax credit program.
-Checks and securities must come from a personal account.
+- Donations through a family foundation are not eligible for this tax credit program.

 - Combination cash and stock